yashLadha/yashLadha.in/src/pages/blog/golang-vs-java-lambda-performance.md

 #### Insights around Memory Consumption

 1. **Java has much higher memory usage**, with a noticeable increase in memory usage as memory provisioned increases.
 This is expected as there is JVM's inherent overhead.
 1. **Golang uses significantly less memory** than it is allocated.
-It is more or less uses the same amount of memory across varied memory settings.
+It more or less uses the same amount of memory across varied memory settings.
 1. **Java average memory usage increases linearly** as the amount of memory provisioned increases.

 ### Billed Duration